sgmurphy/wordpress-plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v4.0.3 - 17-January-2024
+- Fix: Fixed an issue where the import process was breaking for AI websites.
+- Fix: Fixed an issue where the images won't get reflected in search results as per the search keyword.

 v4.0.2 - 15-January-2024
 - Improvement: Added Flexbox Container compatibility in Elementor.